tDv11/Global-Warming/README.md

 ![alt tag](PlotGlobalWarmingUS.png)

+- [ ] To continue conducting the research we should use more old data, from varies of citys in the globe and compare it to the current data of the weather, max_tempature etc.

 | Date | Max_Tempature | Avrg_Tempature | Min_Tempature |
 | --- | --- | --- | --- |